Karthikeya108/gdpr-databricks-dip/README.md

-## Solution Accelarator for handling Sensitive data on the Databricks Data Intelligence Platform
+# Solution Accelarator for handling sensitive data on the Databricks Data Intelligence Platform

-#### For a detailed conceptual understanding of Handling Secntitive data on the Databricks Data Intelligence Platform, please refer to the following blogpost
+#### For a detailed conceptual understanding of handling sensitive data on the Databricks Data Intelligence Platform, please refer to the following blogpost
 [Handling Sensitive Data with Databricks Data Intelligence Platform]()

-#### Requirements:
+## Requirements:

 1. Unity Catalog enabled Databricks Workspaces
 2. User with Workspace Admin Privilege
 3. Unity Catalog  enabled cluster with DBR 13.3 or above

-#### Contents
+## Contents

 The solution accelarator includes sample scripts for the following tasks